Review of the Literature

 Compile Program Information

-The evaluation team obtains background information, including documents containing goals and objectives, procedures, and processes of the program, as well as organizational charts and job descriptions.
+Background information, including documents containing goals and objectives, procedures, and processes of the program, as well as organizational charts and job descriptions are obtained.
 Questions are posed to staff members to elicit their perspectives on the program, including its purpose, “customers,” history, and the allocation of resources.
 Individuals are asked about their responsibilities and the steps involved in performing essential tasks.
 Individuals also are asked about internal and external working relationships, about problems and challenges they face, about specific issues or concerns, and about any recent changes or improvements in the program.
 Individuals are invited to share written information such as procedures and forms.

 State Research Questions and Research Objectives

-The evaluation team uses program information to formulate research questions.
+Program information is used to formulate research questions.
 Research objectives are developed based on the research questions.

 Identify Performance Indicators

-The evaluation team identifies and agrees on indicators of success in a program.
+Indicators of success in a program are identified.
 These performance indicators are evaluated against established criteria for effectiveness.
-The evaluation team reviews the literature to discover and analyze “best practices” of related programs and to identify standards typically applied to similar programs.
+The review of the literature helps to identify “best practices” of related programs and to identify standards typically applied to similar programs.
 Information from the review of the literature is used to identify potential areas for improvement through the application of new methods and standards.

 Design Methods of Data Collection

-The evaluation team uses the performance criteria established as measurements of success to guide the collection of data.
+Performance criteria established as measurements of success are used to guide the collection of data.
 Data collected are used to answer the research questions.
 In all cases, questions relate to the effectiveness, efficiency, and economy of the program, focusing on those who deliver and receive services.

 Report of Findings and Recommendations

-Upon completion of the evaluation, the team documents findings related to the effectiveness, efficiency, and economy of the program.
+Upon completion of the evaluation, findings related to the effectiveness, efficiency, and economy of the program are documented .
 Findings report the degree of correspondence between actual performance and criteria for measuring success, including the following:

 - What conditions exist in contrast to the performance criteria being used